Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 a.
 Why It’s Special

-Koh Phangan sits between Samui and Tao, a 168km² island where the world-famous Full Moon Party at Haad Rin draws 10,000+ dancers monthly.
+Koh Phangan sits between Koh Samui and Koh Tao.
+Yes, it hosts the world-famous Full Moon Party at Haad Rin, drawing over 10,000 people monthly.

-Yet the north harbors yoga retreats and hidden waterfalls – an island where fire dancers and yoga teachers share the same sunset.
+But the north side?
+That’s all yoga retreats and hidden waterfalls.
+It’s an island where fire dancers and yoga teachers watch the same sunset.

 b.
 Best Things to Do

-- Explore by Scooter – Find Secret Beach, Haad Yao’s long sand, and Thong Nai Pan’s twin bays
+- Explore by Scooter – Find Secret Beach, long Haad Yao, and the twin bays at Thong Nai Pan

-- Experience Full Moon Party – Dance till dawn with DJ stages, fire jumping, and neon paint
+- Experience Full Moon Party – Dance until dawn with DJ stages, fire jumping, and neon paint

-- Chase Waterfalls – Hike to Phaeng Waterfall then Domesila Viewpoint for palm forest vistas
+- Chase Waterfalls – Hike to Phaeng Waterfall, then up to Domesila Viewpoint for palm forest views

-- Snorkel Koh Ma – Walk the sandbar at Mae Haad to tiny Koh Ma for excellent reef snorkeling
+- Snorkel Koh Ma – Walk the sandbar at Mae Haad to tiny Koh Ma for great reef snorkeling

 - Join a Yoga Class – Drop into Sri Thanu’s wellness scene at Orion Healing Centre